-These DIY wool dryer balls are a great alternative to heavily-scented store bought dryer sheets that often contains harsh chemicals.
-Plus they’re fun to make!
+These DIY wool dryer balls are a great alternative to heavily scented store-bought dryer sheets that often contain harsh and toxic chemicals.
+Plus, they’re fun to make!

-I’ve been using dryer balls for a couple of years now and I love them.
-They eliminate the need to use any kind of harsh chemicals to soften my laundry and remove static, they’re environmentally-friendly, and they’re definitely cost-effective!
-One set of dryer balls will last you indefinitely so you’ll never need to buy dryer sheets again!… unless of course your dryer balls seem to bounce away and go missing like mine have been.
+One set of dryer balls will last indefinitely, so you’ll never need to buy dryer sheets again… unless, of course, your dryer balls seem to bounce away and go missing in the laundry room like mine have from time to time.
 I purchased my old set, but when I needed some more, I decided it made sense to just make my own to toss into the dryer with our wet clothes and towels since they’re so easy to put together.
 You can buy dryer balls of all kinds, but the best wool dryer balls are the ones that you make yourself.

 - An old pair of stockings

 - An old wool or non-wool sweater that you can cut up (optional, one that has already begun to unravel is a good candidate)

 We’ll start off with an optional step.
 This will make the whole process easier, but it’s definitely not necessary.
 This is what I did though.

 Start off by cutting a piece about three to four inches long off of the sleeve of an old sweater.
-The type of fibre that the sweater is made from won’t affect how well your dryer ball works, so don’t worry about that.
+The type of fibre that the sweater is made from won’t affect how well your dryer ball works to fluff drying laundry, so don’t worry about that.
 This is just adding bulk and making it easier to wrap your wool into a ball shape.
 The sweater I used was an old wool sweater I had that I accidentally shrank a couple of years ago.

 Fold the sweater sleeve piece up and tightly tie the end of the wool yarn around it.
 Start wrapping really tightly with your wool, beginning to encourage the sweater to go into a roughly round shape.

-OK, now keep wrapping and wrapping and wrapping, covering up all of the sweater.
+OK, now keep wrapping and wrapping and wrapping, covering up all of the sweater piece.

 Then wrap some more, covering all sides of the ball until it starts to be a really nice round shape.